BMKEG/sciKnowMine/_posts/2014-04-20-user-manual.md

 title: The SciKnowMine Triage Application
 description:  We present here a user manual for running and maintaining a web-based system for peforming document triage given a corpus of PDF files.
 We will describe processes for installation, execution and maintenance of the system.
 layout: default
+parent: index.html
 ---

-*Note that this system is provided with no warranty or guarantee*

-Organizion of the Triage System
+Organization of the Triage System
 -------------------------------

 The triage task is primarily concerned with sorting documents from an input document set assigned to